ketronkowski/embabel-agent/README.md

 Spring profiles are used to configure the application for different environments and behaviors.

-Interaction profiles:

-- `shell`: Runs agent in interactive shell.
-Does not start web process.

 Model profiles:

-- `ollama`: Looks for Ollama models.
-You will need to have Ollama installed locally and the relevant models pulled.
-- `docker-desktop`: Looks for Docker-managed local models when running outside Docker but talking to Docker Desktop with the MCP extension. **This is recommended for the best experience, with Docker-provided web tools.**
+- `docker-desktop`: Talking to Docker Desktop with the MCP extension. **This is recommended for the best experience, with Docker-provided web tools.**
-- `docker`: Looks for Docker-managed local models when running in a Docker container.

 Logging profiles: